RicardoBelchior/MusicBrainzSample/README.md

 - domain: Include the model objects and (if needed) use case classes
 - ui: Activities/Fragments/Views and ViewModels

-The search list activity uses pagination (see DefaultPaginator) in order to display all items from the API.
+The search list screen uses pagination (see DefaultPaginator) in order to display all items from the API.
 The list of albums could also benefit from pagination, but that hasn't been implemented, yet.

+The search list screen was implemented using an MVI approach for demonstrative purposes.
+The artist details screen has been implemented using a more simple approach.

 The app uses [Ktor](https://ktor.io/) for accessing the APIs and [Room](https://developer.android.com/training/data-storage/room) for local storage.